Best Bites for New Year's Eve — Our Favorite NYE Appetizers

 Adding seafood to your appetizer menu always makes the evening feel a little more elegant.
-These mini crab cakes can be prepped in advance then warmed up right before you serve them, so you can spend your New Year's party with your guests, not stuck in the kitchen.
+These mini crab cakes can be prepped in advance then warmed up right before you serve them, so you can spend your New Year's with your family, not stuck in the kitchen.

 Quick Crab Meat Salad Cracker Appetizer